jmcameron/attachments/migration/source/migrate-1.5-to-2.5.rst

         where 'emacs' should be replaced by the name of your text editor.

-	DO NOT USE a spreadsheet program like **'Excel'** since there is a good chance that it will insert extra characters and leave the file in a state where the PHP import function will not be able to read it properly.
+	**DO NOT USE** a spreadsheet program like **'Excel'** since there is a good chance it will add extra characters and result in errors when you try to use it to import the attachments.

      Until processing this file works without error, you should definitely use the '&dry_run=true' option on the command so nothing is changed.